scallemang/-OLD_scallemang.github.io/portfolio.md

   - ["portfolio-photography/img_07_trees.jpg", ""]
 ---

 *N.B.
 Several of the websites are not maintained by myself and I cannot take credit for updates made.
-However, I was sole developer on all the sites&rsquo; initial versions except for Synbiota, for which I was co-developer with [Meagh Bent](http://www.meagh.com), and SustainableJoes.com and Jennifer Bolus.com, for which I was a co-designer within [Cloud Surfing Media](http://cloudsurfingmedia.com).* Here is [my résumé](https://www.dropbox.com/s/kxblk4piftspghl/resume_samuel_allemang_spring_2015.pdf).
+However, I was sole developer on all the sites&rsquo; initial versions except for Synbiota, for which I was co-developer with [Meagh Bent](http://www.meagh.com), and SustainableJoes.com and JenniferBolus.com, for which I was a co-designer within [Cloud Surfing Media](http://cloudsurfingmedia.com).* Here is [my résumé](https://www.dropbox.com/s/kxblk4piftspghl/resume_samuel_allemang_spring_2015.pdf).